Function and Courtesy Guidelines for Events

 There is specific, proscribed protocol associated with public appearances of the Lieutenant Governor at events and receptions.
 This information should provide adequate guidance for most scenarios however, when in doubt, always contact the Office of the Lieutenant Governor for clarification and/or guidance.

 Once the guests and head table/other dignitaries have entered the function, all attendees will be requested to rise, and the entrance of the Lieutenant Governor should be announced.
-It is appropriate for the chairperson or master of ceremonies to make a simple announcement such as: "Ladies and Gentlemen, please rise for the entrance of the Honourable John C. Crosbie, Lieutenant Governor of Newfoundland and Labrador."
+It is appropriate for the chairperson or master of ceremonies to make a simple announcement such as: "Ladies and Gentlemen, please rise for the entrance of The Honourable Judy Foote, Lieutenant Governor of Newfoundland and Labrador."

 The Lieutenant Governor then enters the room where the event is being held.
-The emcee will announce the arrival of the Lieutenant Governor by saying: "His Honour, the Honourable John C. Crosbie, Lieutenant Governor of Newfoundland and Labrador."
+The emcee will announce the arrival of the Lieutenant Governor by saying: "Her Honour The Honourable Judy Foote, Lieutenant Governor of Newfoundland and Labrador."

 The Royal Salute – formerly known as the Vice-Regal Salute – is comprised of the first six bars of ‘God Save the Queen’ and the first four and last four bars of ‘O Canada’ played without a break between the two anthems.